svaksha/Julia.jl/README.md

 - [Web-Server.md](https://github.com/svaksha/Julia.jl/blob/master/Web-Server.md) :: HPC, Distributed Computing, Cloud WWW, HTTP, Networking, Servers, etc...
 - [X-Platform-SW.md](https://github.com/svaksha/Julia.jl/blob/master/X-Platform-SW.md) :: Cross-Platform Software and API for Hardware arch.
 (ARM, MIPS, GPU, CUDA), language API, HPC, and other libraries.

-**NB:** As a new language in the scientific computing scene, new libraries are constantly being added resulting in frequent changes and page reordering.
-The **Julia.jl** repo only provides a list (of links) of Julia packages out in the wild, not to be considered an endorsment of the software quality/ features, etc..
+**DISCLAIMER :** As a new language in the scientific computing scene, new libraries are constantly being added resulting in frequent changes and page reordering.
+Since the **Julia.jl** repo only provides a list (of links) of Julia packages out in the wild, it should not be considered an endorsment of the software quality, technical features, coding style/organization, etc.. of any single package.

 ----